apeBit-user/cs105-lateshow/README.md

 Paul Dickinson (pid23@nau.edu)(Also: Paul-Dickinson) Tristine Schupp ()

-Old, Ugly, Uncle Barnacle <br>
+The Ugly Barnacle
 Once there was an ugly barnacle,
-He was SO ugly that everybody died, including his family.
+He was SO ugly that everybody died.

-Later, as the tide went out and his late family was exposed, a fisherman stumbled onto their rock, and cut his head.

 The End
+(Note from Paul, if you wish to make changes, start a new poem.
+The exerpt above is perfect.)